bluefinch83/FE_690_Homework_01/README.md

 - The part of the assignment should be submitted as a Jupyter Notebook.

+-Will: This part should be in the "main.py" file.

 #### Part 02:
 - Create a Flask service which has the following endpoints:
     - `/heartbeat`